softwareguru/airflowsummit-website/content/sessions/2026/126-1 graphs-of-ai-coding.md

 This session explores modeling AI software engineering as an Airflow DAG.
 We will cover:

--The AI Coding Graph: Breaking down agentic refactoring into MapReduce DAGs.
+1) The AI Coding Graph: Breaking down agentic refactoring into MapReduce DAGs.

--The Sandbox Imperative: Why ephemeral containers fail AI agents, and how Airflow's sandboxed execution secures untrusted model code.
+2) The Sandbox Imperative: Why ephemeral containers fail AI agents, and how Airflow's sandboxed execution secures untrusted model code.

--State and Caching: Managing unified caching and persistent state for massive agent-driven build tasks.
+3) State and Caching: Managing unified caching and persistent state for massive agent-driven build tasks.

 Leave with a blueprint for using Airflow as the central nervous system for autonomous software engineering.